 The Strong Password Generator can help give you some more ideas.

-Be careful when in online discussions.
-You may feel anonymous through the text-only connection or behind a screen name, but personal details in profiles or given away in conversation can be used against you.
-Don't forget that anything put online, even if the site is taken down, can still be found for years after in caches or backups.
+Be careful in online discussions.
+You may feel anonymous behind a screen name, but details in profiles or given away in conversation can be used against you.
+Don't forget that anything put online - even if the site is taken down - can still be found years after in caches or backups.